Non-Stationary Inventory Control with Lead Times: Algorithms for Non-Stationary Inventory Control

 \paragraph{Change Point Detection.} At each step, our algorithm checks whether the expected cost of any base-stock level has shifted relative to earlier intervals in the current episode.
 We identify a change in $\mu_t(\tau)$ if for any ${\tau \in \mathcal{A}_{\gamma}}$ and any pair of time intervals $[s_1, s_2]$ and $[s, t]$ with ${t_v \leq s_1 < s}$ and ${s_2 - s_1 \geq L}$ as well as ${t-s \geq L}$ the confidence intervals around the cost estimates are separated.
 Specifically, if

 we conclude that the cost function must have changed.
 All information collected is discarded and the elimination procedure restarts with the next episode.
-Indeed, if there was no change within time interval $[t_v, t]$, then inequality~\eqref{eq:change_condition_bl} and the concentration inequality~\eqref{eq:concentration_bound} are mutually exclusive.~\endnote{Upon detecting a change, it suffices to discard historical observations only for base-stock levels that exhibit statistically significant cost changes, and only prior to step $s$ in line~\ref{algo_line:change_detection_bl} of \cref{algo:backlog}, rather than the change detection time ${t_{v+1}}$.}
+Indeed, if there was no change within time interval $[t_v, t]$, then inequality~\eqref{eq:change_condition_bl} and the concentration inequality~\eqref{eq:concentration_bound} are mutually exclusive.~\footnote{Upon detecting a change, it suffices to discard historical observations only for base-stock levels that exhibit statistically significant cost changes, and only prior to step $s$ in line~\ref{algo_line:change_detection_bl} of \cref{algo:backlog}, rather than the change detection time ${t_{v+1}}$.} To characterize the performance of \NSBLIC, we state the following regret guarantee, with the proof of \Cref{thm:regret_backlogging} provided in \Cref{app:regret_backlogging}.